View Space: Learning Representation across Arbitrary Graphs: Non-attributed Graphs

 \section{Non-attributed Graphs}

 }

 \revised{ In this section, we present additional experiments on non-attributed graphs.
-While three non-attributed datasets used in the main experiment (AirBrazil, AirEU, AirUSA) adopt one-hot vectors as node features, since the dimensionality of one-hot features scales with graph size, we further investigate alternative feature constructions to identify options that are scalable for RGVT. }
+While three non-attributed datasets used in the main experiment (AirBrazil, AirEU, AirUSA) adopt one-hot vectors as node features, since the dimensionality of one-hot features scales with graph size, we further investigate alternative feature constructions to identify scalable options for RGVT. }

 \revised{ \mypar{Datasets} We evaluate performance on six graphs: three airport traffic networks (AirBrazil, AirEU, AirUSA), which originally have no node features, and three citation networks (Cora, Citeseer, Pubmed), for which we explicitly remove the provided features.
 Inspired by prior work \citep{cui2022positional}, we construct three types of artificial node features: (1) one-hot vectors based on node indices, (2) random Gaussian vectors, and (3) DeepWalk embeddings \citep{grover2016node2vec}.
 For DeepWalk, we adopt the hyperparameter settings from \citep{cui2022positional} consistently across datasets.
 For both the random and DeepWalk features, the feature dimension is fixed at 128. }